Badgerati/Pode/README.md

 > When you need to use PowerShell, ensure you wrap the commands within `$(...)`, and end each line with a semi-colon (as you would in C#/Java)

-You can also supply data to `Write-ViewResponse` when rendering Pode files.
+You can also supply data to the `view` function when rendering Pode files.
 This allows you to make them far more dynamic.
-The data supplied to `Write-ViewResponse` must be a `hashtable`, and can be referenced within the file by using the `$data` argument.
+The data supplied to `view` must be a `hashtable`, and can be referenced within the file by using the `$data` argument.

 For example, say you need to render a search page which is a list of accounts, then you're basic Pode script would look like: